 08 of 10

 Beef chuck is a tough and budget-friendly cut of beef so this recipe is perfect for a large dinner party, just double or triple the amounts.
 The recipe itself already has potatoes and vegetables, but simple white rice and a salad also complement this hearty dish without overshadowing its delicious flavor.

 After browning the meat and adding the vegetables, herbs, seasonings, and potatoes, the mixture cooks for 2 hours in the oven.
 Because the heat comes from all sides and not just the bottom, the meat will not burn underneath but cook to perfection in the liquid of beef broth, tomato paste, and oil.Continue to 9 of 10 below.

 09 of 10

-Brussels sprouts are little cabbages, which means they can be a little bit tough.
-Braising softens them so that they're nice and tender.
-This recipe for Braised Brussels Sprouts with Bacon is the best way of preparing Brussels sprouts I've ever tasted.
+Brussels sprouts are little cabbages, which means they can be tough.
+Braising softens them so that they're nice and tender, but it also leaves them with some crunch and bite, so they're not soggy on your plate.

 10 of 10

 Endives have a sharp and bitter taste when raw, and they're a great addition to salads or a beautiful appetizer when stuffed with creamy matured cheeses.
 But when braised, endives become soft and sweet, transforming their flavor and texture into something you might want to make over and over again.